Cimorexave/Cimorexave/README.md

 ### Hi there 👋 My Name is Sina Sadeqi

 Starting Computer Engineering Master's this fall; I'm a Full-Stack Software Developer specialized in Front-End Development. <br>
-Improving Back-End Development and learning Machine Learning right now... <br>
+Working on Back-End Development and learning Machine Learning right now... <br>
 Feel free to contact me.
 Have a good day! 🌱

 ## Skills